ahuggel/SwissRailwayClock/docs/README.md

 ## Compatible devices

-The Architecture column shows for each of the [compatible devices], if it supports the layer based implementation (Modern), the modern architecture for watches with an AMOLED display (Amoled), or uses a buffered bitmap (Legacy).
+The Architecture column shows for each of the [compatible devices], if it supports the layer based implementation (Modern), uses a buffered bitmap (Legacy), or the simple code for AMOLED watches (Amoled).

 | Device name | Label | Architecture |
 | ----------- | ----- | ------------ |